-The SSH Keys tab is the second tab in the Cloud Control Panel.
+The SSH Keys tab is under the second tab titled Security in the Cloud Control Panel.
 You can view SSH keys that are currently configured and setup, as well create or import SSH keys.

 The above example shows the default SSH keys… which is none.